Aerion Abney

-Aerion Andrew Abney is an American politician who serves in the Pennsylvania House of Representatives in 2022.
+Aerion Andrew Abney is an American politician has served in the Pennsylvania House of Representatives since 2022.
 A member of the Democratic Party, he represents the 19th district, which contains parts of Pittsburgh.

 Before his election to the state legislature, Abney was a social worker and community activist involved in local politics.
 He twice ran unsuccessfully to unseat incumbent state representative Jake Wheatley.
 When Wheatley resigned in 2022 to become chief of staff to Pittsburgh's newly-elected mayor Ed Gainey, Abney won the special election to succeed him.

 Early life and education

 Abney was raised in Philadelphia, Pennsylvania, and attended Cardinal O'Hara High School.
 He then attended the University of Pittsburgh, earning a Bachelor of Arts degree in communications in 2010 and a Master of Social Work degree from the university's School of Social Work in 2012.